 Chair Pose into Warrior Three

-Keeping your feet together, shift your weight into your heels, drop your tailbone down, and knit your ribs together, creating a slight back bend.
-Lift your arms above your head, keeping your heart open.
-Slowly begin to put your weight onto one foot; lift the other leg as you lower your torso parallel to the ground, keeping that slight back bend and open chest.
+Keeping your feet together, shift your weight into your heels, drop your tailbone down, knit your ribs together creating a slight back bend.
+Lift your arms above your head keeping your heart open.
+Slowly begin to put your weight onto one foot, lift the other leg as you lower your torso parallel to the ground, keeping that slight back bend and open chest.

 Start by sitting upright on your knees hip-width distance apart.
 Rest both hands on your low back with your fingers pointing down toward the floor.
 Slowly begin to lean back, leading with the crown of your head.
 You can stay here or take the full variation by continuing to lift the pelvis up and reaching back until your hands find your heels.

 Bridge to Full Wheel